Thanksgiving on a Budget: Use Sales to Eat Well all Winter

 For most of November, we follow a simple pantry challenge.
 This helps us save money for the big meal at the end of the month and prepares our freezer and pantry space so we can stock up on sales.

-2. Shop Sales the Week of Thanksgiving and Right After
+2. Shop Sales the Week Before Thanksgiving and Right After

-Most Thanksgiving-inspired food goes on sale the week of Thanksgiving and a few days after.
+Most Thanksgiving-inspired food goes on sale 1-2 weeks before Thanksgiving and a few days after.
 Where I live, I keep my eye peeled for sales on these items:

 - Sweet potatoes